Guidelines for Diplomatic Missions

 (d) VAT & Excise Duty Exemption Certificate

 Description: A prior authorisation form will allow a company to supply a specific good/service VAT-free.
 Relief from VAT at the point of sale by prior authorisation is available for goods/services costing €317 or more (including VAT).
 Goods/Services under this figure may be reclaimed afterwards on a DIP 1B form.
 The DIP 1A application is also used to obtain VAT-free utility bills i.e. Gas, Electricity.

-How to apply: Applicants should submit two DIP 1A forms per application ensuring each form is endorsed with an original stamp and signature by the Head of Mission (HoM).
+How to apply: Applicants should submit three DIP 1A forms per application ensuring each form is endorsed with an original stamp and signature by the Head of Mission (HoM).
 The application should be accompanied by an original proforma invoice clearly showing the VAT to be exempted.